gdude2002/TeamRocketHotel/README.md

 ### Compiling

 Open a terminal, `cd` into the directory, and run `gradlew shadowJar`.
+You must compile this way or your JAR may not have the dependencies it needs.

 ### Specifications